-WASHINGTON DC., May.
-15, 2019/FightForZero/ - Executive Director of Fight For Zero, Stel Bailey, joined cast members in the documentary "The Devil We Know,” and community members from across the country in Washington D.C. to help Congress understand the importance of addressing our national drinking water crisis and PFAS contamination.
+WASHINGTON, DC., May.
+15, 2019 - Florida activist, Stel Bailey, joined community leaders from across the country and cast members in the documentary "The Devil We Know" in Washington, D.C., to help Congress understand the importance of addressing the national drinking water crisis and PFAS contamination.

-In around 100 meetings, members educated lawmakers about the specifics of contamination and urged them to support Federal policies that would safeguard communities across the nation.
-Many leaders recognized the importance of addressing the PFAS pollution and expressed interest in supporting policies.
+In around 100 meetings, members educated lawmakers about the specifics of contamination and urged them to support nonpartisan efforts to safeguard communities nationwide.
+Many Congress representatives recognized the importance of addressing PFAS pollution and expressed interest in creating nonpartisan policies.

 In addition to the meetings, the Environment and Climate Change subcommittee in the House held a hearing on 13 PFAS policies, including a bill that requires the EPA administrator to designate the whole class of PFAS chemicals as a hazardous substance under Superfund (CERCLA), which means they would be eligible for cleanup using existing authority.

 Powerful testimony from Emily Marpe, a mother of three from New York whose drinking was contaminated with PFAS, helped make a case for regulation: “I lost myself, my kids lost their mom, I was consumed with PFOA.
 I couldn’t research enough.
 I still attend meetings today; it is my job to protect my family.
 The safety and security of our home fell from under our feet.”
 The hearing furthered discussions on this critical issue.